 How can you design a session that enables tactical creativity?
-We all want our players to be decision-makers and find the answers.
-Swedish based coach educator, Mark O'Sullivan discusses session design for deliberate learning intent that enables players to find tactical solutions.
+We all want our players to be decision-makers and to find the answers.
+Swedish based Coach Educator, Mark O'Sullivan discusses session design for deliberate learning intent that enables players to find tactical solutions.

 The player is one part of a dynamic system.
 The system is compromised of the game/training environment, the task, constraints and the interactions of players in attack, defense and transition.
 The player acts in context.
 This dynamic context creates information that needs to be perceived.
 Therefore, it is important to train the perceptual and action systems of young players together.
 What information sources are designed in to practice is of the utmost importance.

 “We want to help learners to develop understanding in the game as opposed to just an understanding of the game.”

 Training sessions should be deliberately designed for young learners to learn how to play with purpose.
 In other words, to play with a deliberate “learning” intent.
 The training design is deliberately flexible, allows for the manipulation of task constraints and affords various actions for the young player.
 Skill emerges as a solution to the problem in that moment.

 We need to design training sessions that allow for a variation of solutions to emerge as opposed to the same solution being repeated time and time again.
 It is vital that the training environment reflects the performance environment